pvcy/dbt-privacy/README.md

 NOTE: The value of `DBT_PRIVACY_PEPPER_SEED` will be visible in the compiled model code and in query logs.
-If an attacker has access to the code and the data, they will be able to construct a rainbow table for this hash method.
+If an attacker has access to the code and the data, they will be able to construct a rainbow table for this hash method unless `salt_expr` is also provided.

 For more information, see the docs generated in your project.